 - Construct all separated bikeways (separated bike lanes and sidepaths) internal to the project. - Construct all sidepaths along the project's right-of-way frontage. - Upgrade all existing, interim separated bike lanes to permanent separated bike lanes, as discussed in the Bikeways Design Standards section of this plan. - Construct new permanent separated bike lanes along the project's right-of-way frontage where there are logical end points for the bikeway, such as intersections, intersecting bikeways, pedestrian connections or other locations to be determined by the Montgomery County Department of Transportation. - Lay the groundwork for future implementation (see sidebar below) of separated bike lanes along the project's right-of-way frontage where there are not logical end points for the bikeway, as determined by the Montgomery County Planning Board.
-In this case, the developer must make a financial contribution to make up for the difference in cost between laying the groundwork for future implementation of the bikeway and full implementation of the bikeway.
-This financial contribution will be used by the Montgomery County Department of Transportation to implement bikeway projects within the vicinity of the right-of-way frontage of the development project.
+In this case, the developer must also contribute the difference in cost between laying the groundwork and full implementation of the bikeway to the Montgomery County Department of Transportation for improvements to the local bikeway network.